jwoytowicz/dynamic_greenhouse_gas_budget/README.md

 The calculations are structured in the folders as follows:
 1) "01_static budget determination" calculates a static budget for the operational and embodied greenhouse gas emissions.
-2) "02_functions for emissions development" calculates functions for the development of the share of non-renewable energies in the heating and electricity mix and the emission reduction in the building material industry.
+2) "02_functions for emissions development" calculates functions for the development of the share of non-renewable energies in the heating and electricity mix and the emission reduction in the building material industry based on Arlinghaus [3].
 3) The first two folders are then combinded to calculate the dynamic greenhouse gas budget for operational and embodied emissions in the folder "03_dynamic budget determination".

 The yearly results for the operational greenhouse gas budget are: